umutozge/computational-semantics/README.md

-# COGS 543 - Computational Semantics @ Informatics Institute, METU
+# COGS 543 - Computational Semantics - Fall 2018

+Informatics Institute, METU

 An introductory course on formal and computational approaches to natural language meaning.